This post may contain affiliate links.

 For Stove Top:

 - Chop vegetables.
 Pull off the chicken breast meat and shred if desired.
 Heat olive oil over medium high heat in a large pot.
 Add celery, carrots and onion and saute until onions become translucent.
-Add in broth, salt, pepper, garlic, thyme, oregano, parsley, and chicken (including the whole chicken carcass.)
+Add in broth, salt, pepper, garlic, bay leaf, thyme, oregano, parsley, and chicken (including the whole chicken carcass.)

-- Turn heat to medium low and allow soup to come to a low boil for about 30 minutes or until carrots are fully softened.
+- Turn heat to medium and allow soup to come to a low boil for about 30 minutes or until carrots are fully softened.
 At this time, it is easiest to remove the chicken bones (I use a set of tongs to get the pieces of it out.

 - Enjoy!
 Store leftovers in an airtight container in the fridge.